Image: Shutterstock

 Frequently Asked Questions

-1. How do you teach a child to swim who is afraid of water?
+1. How should I teach a child to swim who is afraid of water?

 If your child is afraid of water, find out the root cause.
 Try to immerse them a few centimeters at a time if they’ve agreed to give swimming a try.
 Only proceed with more depth if they’re comfortable.
 Invest in some fun equipment that could build their enthusiasm.
 Teach them the benefits of swimming.
 If your child is hesitant to swim, you may seek professional help.